-- The honorarium policy will be established on or before October 15 of the calendar year in which the term of office begins. - 3.2 In accordance with section 2(4) of the Ontario Regulation 357/06, Honoraria for Board Members, beginning in 2022, a year of a member's term of office begins on November 15 and ends on the following November 14. - 3.3 Trustees of the Board will be paid a Trustee honorarium for each term, including a base and enrollment amount, in accordance with the Ontario Regulation 357/06. - 3.4 The Attendance amount and the Distance Amount will not apply to the annual Honorarium for Trustees. - 3.5 The honorarium amounts for the Chair, the Vice-Chair and other Trustees will be calculated annually based on the components identified and as permitted by Ontario Regulation 357/06. - 3.6 Student Trustees receive a base amount in accordance with section 9 of the Ontario Regulation 7/07.
-Student Trustees.
+- 3.1 The honorarium policy will be established on or before October 15 of the calendar year in which the term of office begins. - 3.2 In accordance with section 2(4) of the Ontario Regulation 357/06, Honoraria for Board Members, beginning in 2022, a year of a member's term of office begins on November 15 and ends on the following November 14. - 3.3 Trustees of the Board will be paid a Trustee honorarium for each term, including a base and enrollment amount, in accordance with the Ontario Regulation 357/06. - 3.4 The Attendance amount and the Distance Amount will not apply to the annual Honorarium for Trustees. - 3.5 The honorarium amounts for the Chair, the Vice-Chair and other Trustees will be calculated annually based on the components identified and as permitted by Ontario Regulation 357/06. - 3.6 Student Trustees receive a base amount in accordance with section 9 of the Ontario Regulation 7/07, Student Trustees.

-- 3.7 The honorarium amounts prescribed above may be modified subject to Ministry Acts and Regulations. - 3.8 Honorarium Reduction for Breach of Code of Conduct: - 3.8.1 Under Section 218.3.1 of the Education Act, if the Integrity Commissioner finds a Trustee has breached the Board's Trustee Code of Conduct, they may impose sanctions, including reducing the Trustee's honorarium, requiring repayment of excess amounts, and authorizing the Board to recover the excess. - 3.8.2 The maximum amount of a reduction from a Trustee's honorarium for a breach of the Board's Trustee Code of Conduct is 25 per cent of the Trustee's combined base and enrolment amount for the year of the term of office in which the breach occurred.
+- 3.7 The honorarium amounts prescribed above may be modified subject to Ministry Acts and Regulations. - 3.8 If the integrity commissioner determines, following their investigation, that the Trustee has breached the Board's Code of Conduct, the integrity commissioner may impose the following sanction: - 3.8.1 Requiring the Board to reduce the Trustee's honorarium by an amount not exceeding 25 per cent of the Trustee's combined base and enrolment amount for the year of the term of office in which the breach occurred, as prescribed by O.Reg.
+357/06 Section 13, and requiring the Trustee to return any excess already paid and authorizing the Board to recover the excess from the Trustee.